-While all of the above direct needs of the orphanage would be improved in terms of response time, cost, follow-up and, usually, quality of care, the proposed Medical Centre would also serve those in the community and surrounds who are unable to access quality medical care usually due to inability to afford care.
-As is the policy of the orphanage, the Medical Center would serve everyone without discrimination of any type, including inability to pay.
+While all of the above direct needs of the orphanage would be improved in terms of response time, cost, follow-up and, usually, quality of care, the Medical Centre serves those in the community and surrounding area who are unable to access quality medical care usually due to inability to afford care.
+As is the policy of the orphanage, the Medical Center serves everyone without discrimination of any type, including inability to pay.

-While the new Medical Centre would be able to respond more efficiently to the medical needs of the community, it is thought that the greatest long-term benefit of this project will be its proactive ability to stem the death of mothers, and therefore the creation of orphans in the first place.
-This will be achieved by a dedicated focus on ensuring as many pregnancies as possible result in healthy babies and mothers.
+While the new Medical Centre responds more efficiently to the medical needs of the community, it is thought that the greatest long-term benefit of this project is its proactive ability to stem the death of mothers, and therefore the creation of orphans in the first place.
+This is achieved by a dedicated focus on ensuring as many pregnancies as possible result in healthy babies and mothers.

 · free of charge delivery of babies

 · prenatal checkups to determine at risk pregnancies